-Departments seeking a full-time position should make a formal request to the president and the dean following procedures outlined in the department chair handbook and on the Academic Affairs website.
+Departments seeking a full-time position should make a formal request to the President and the Dean of the College following procedures outlined in the Department Chair handbook and on the Academic Affairs website.

-2.3.2 Search Procedures

-- 2.3.2.1 The search committee will be formed by the members of a department plus a member of a department outside the division.
+- 2.3.2 Search Procedures - 2.3.2.1 The search committee will be formed by the members of a department plus a member of a department outside the division.
 The Dean of the College and the Division Chair will serve in an ex officio capacity but are typically not involved in search committee meetings.
 This committee, in consultation with the Dean, seeks credentials of candidates and invites candidates for interviews.
 The recommendation of the committee is presented to the Dean of the College, who will make the final recommendation to the President for the President's approval.
 The final authority for hiring rests with the Board of Trustees, based upon the recommendation of the President. - 2.3.2.2 Search committees in departments with three or fewer full-time faculty will follow the same pattern as the tenure review committee and include one or two outside faculty members.
-As in the case of the tenure review committees, outside faculty members will be appointed by the Dean of the College, who will make the final decision after consulting the chair of the searching department or program and the Faculty Review Committee. - 2.3.2.3 Detailed search procedures will be provided to chairs at the time that a position is approved and also appear in the department chair handbook.
+As in the case of the tenure review committees, outside faculty members will be appointed by the Dean of the College, who will make the final decision after consulting the chair of the searching department or program and the Faculty Review Committee.

+2.3.2.3 Detailed search procedures will be provided to chairs at the time that a position is approved and also appear in the Department Chair handbook.
 These sources should be consulted to ensure that hiring is done in a thorough, legal and ethical manner.

-2.3.2 Appointment Procedures
+2.3.3 Appointment Procedures

 The search committee makes the recommendation to the Dean who then makes a recommendation to the President.
 The final authority for hiring rests with the Board of Trustees.
 After a background check, the Dean of the College invites the successful candidate to join the faculty.
 The precise terms and conditions of every appointment are stated in writing and shall be in the possession of both institution and professor before the appointment is initiated.
-The board, the president and the dean should, on questions of faculty status, as in other matters where the faculty has primary responsibility, concur with the faculty judgment except in rare instances and for compelling reasons which should be stated in detail.
+The Board, the President and the Dean of the College should, on questions of faculty status, as in other matters where the faculty has primary responsibility, concur with the faculty judgment except in rare instances and for compelling reasons which should be stated in detail.